FadedSunrise/Sunshine-Sunshine/README.md

 ⋆ Know that I'm in a serious and long-term relationship with a woman, so don't be too weird, otherwise I'll simply ignore you when I find its too much.

-⋆ I actually do some art, I can be harsh on myself don't mind it thats how I work.
+⋆ I actually do some art and ringing/animations for fun !
+I can be harsh on myself, don't mind it that's how I work.
 And I do all other fun stuff !

 ⋆ Here's for more informations about myself and my fandoms ! ~ ♡